mouldybread/DCS-6100LH/README.md

 However: if you do so when the device is turned on it will instead go into recovery mode - allowing direct upload of firmware via a recovery portal as outlined above.
 What the guide doesn't say is that to initiate a factory reset you need to press the recessed reset button *while* you connect the power.

 After onboarding I discovered the device wouldn't function without a working internet connection and also didn't expose anything to do with RTSP.
-Unless your d-link.
+Unless you are d-link.
 In Which case it happily streams RTSP offsite where they kindly allow us peons to stream it via their servers in an app or web browser.

 I initially attempted to gain root access via the hardware pins[^1].